 Can You Trust a Robo Advisor?

-Further evidence of the value of robo-advisors comes from the fact that they are increasingly used as a “white label” practice.
-Traditional advisors are increasingly using them for client work to streamline the asset selection process and free up their time for more valuable work.
+Further evidence of the value of robo advice comes from the fact that they are increasingly used as a “white label” practice.
+Traditional advisors are increasingly using them for client work to streamline the asset selection investment process and free up their time for more valuable work.
 So, these products aren’t just for those locked out of the market: they have value for industry professionals, too.

-Finally, any trustworthy robo-advisor will have authorisation from the Financial Conduct Authority (FCA) and participate in the Financial Services Compensation Scheme (FSCS).
-Thus, if anything goes awry, these programs mean your investments and cash are protected up to £50,000 (FCA) and £85,000 (FSCS).
+Finally, any trustworthy robo adviser will have authorisation from the Financial Conduct Authority (FCA) and participate in the Financial Services Compensation Scheme (FSCS).
+Thus, if anything goes awry, these programs mean your investments and money are protected up to £50,000 (Financial Conduct Authority) and £85 000 (FSCS).

 Look for approval from both bodies before you provide your details to any start-up.

 The answer is probably not, particularly among start-ups.
-Many of the independent robo-advisors aren’t investment banks.
-They offer software and serve solely as a platform.
-Your assets will likely be held by a custodial broker.
+Many of the independent robo advisers aren’t investment banks.
+They offer software and serve solely as a platform offering robo advice.
+Your money will likely be held by a custodial broker.

-It’s worth doing research on the custodial broker or partner bank before opening an account with the best robo advisor for you and investigating where your money will be held so you can ensure the safety of your money should the robo adviser go bust.
+It’s worth doing research on the custodial broker or partner bank before opening an investing account with the best robo advisor for you and investigating where your money will be held so you can ensure the safety of your money should the robo adviser go bust.

 What are the Benefits of Choosing a Robo Advisor?